 Students will be presented questions about the use of force in the system of international relations and international law and its legal sources (basics/roots).
 The students will gain knowledge of the development of international law from the limitation of the use of force to its abolishment.
 Possibilities to use of force in the framework of the UN - obvious prohibitions and possibilities are also discussed.
 In doing so, state practice and its critical approach will be at the core of discussion.
-The main goal of the course is to familiarise the students with the fundamental rules of the use of force so that they are able to use this knowledge in their future career.
+International